sapk/docker-volume-gluster/README.md

 Status : **proof of concept (working)**

-Dedends on GlusterFS (so fuse indirectly)
+Use GlusterFS cli in the plugin container so it depend on fuse on the host.

 ## Build
 ```